 3. Get licensed to practice counseling in Arkansas.

 The final step is to apply for the correct license once you have earned your degree.
 Mental health counselors and marriage and family therapists are licensed by the Arkansas Board of Examiners in Counseling and Marriage and Family Therapy (ABEC or the Board); school counselors are licensed by the Arkansas Department of Education’s Division of Elementary and Secondary Education (DESE); and substance abuse counselors are issued credentials from the Arkansas State Board of Examiners of Alcoholism and Drug Abuse Counselors (SBEADAC).
 Continue reading to learn more about Arkansas counseling licensure processes.

 Licensed Professional Counselor (LPC) Licensing Process

 The Arkansas Board of Examiners in Counseling and Marriage and Family Therapy (ABOEC or the Board) is responsible for mental health counselor licenses, known as Licensed Professional Counselors (LPCs).
 LPCs apply mental health and psychological principles and psychotherapeutic counseling techniques to address mental health, personal growth and development, and pathology.
 For more information on mental health counseling careers, see our mental health counselor career guide.
 Applicants must have a graduate degree that is regionally accredited and focused on counseling that is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) or meets similar standards.

 1. Register as a Licensed Associate Counselor (LAC).

 The first step to earning licensure is to apply for an associate license, which will allow you to gain supervised work experience.
-You must complete the online application form and include an upload of the completed core curriculum summary form, and the $100 application fee (as of November 2022).
+You must complete the online application form and include an upload of the completed core curriculum summary form, and submit the $100 application fee (as of November 2022).
 Applications are accepted from graduate students in their final semester when accompanied by an unofficial transcript and a confirmation letter from the institution.
 An official transcript indicating the degree has been conferred is required as soon as possible when available.

 2. Pass the National Counselor Examination (NCE) and the Arkansas Jurisprudence Exam.